Preparing for College

 Even if you are not sure what your future holds, prepare as if you will be going to college.
 What you will learn will help you get the very most from life.
 You might change your mind several times about the type of job you want to have.
 Changing your mind is not a problem – but not having a plan could create one.

 There are two important things you can do now to set yourself on the right path for college preparation:

-1. Sign up for the right courses - Challenge yourself today and every single school year.
+1. Sign up for the right courses - Tougher classes will challenge you and look better on college applications.

 These college planning checklists should prove to be valuable resources to help with your college awareness and planning.
 An important component of planning is making sure you take the right classes to graduate on time and also prepare you for the college of your choice.